llpeterson/data/presentation.md

 XML syntax looks much like HTML.
-For example, an employee record in a hypothetical XML-based language might look like the following XML *document*, which might be stored in a file named .
+For example, an employee record in a hypothetical XML-based language might look like the following XML *document*, which might be stored in a file named `employee.xml`.
 The first line indicates the version of XML being used, and the remaining lines represent four fields that make up the employee record, the last of which (`hiredate`) contains three subfields.
 In other words, XML syntax provides for a nested structure of tag/value pairs, which is equivalent to a tree structure for the represented data (with `employee` as the root).
 This is similar to XDR, ASN.1, and NDR's